Huntsman Co. (NYSE:HUN) Shares Sold by Amalgamated Bank

-Amalgamated Bank lessened its position in Huntsman Co.
-(NYSE:HUN – Get Rating) by 38.5% in the third quarter, HoldingsChannel.com reports.
-The institutional investor owned 38,836 shares of the basic materials company’s stock after selling 24,347 shares during the period.
-Amalgamated Bank’s holdings in Huntsman were worth $953,000 at the end of the most recent quarter.
+Amalgamated Bank cut its stake in shares of Huntsman Co.
+(NYSE:HUN – Get Rating) by 38.5% during the third quarter, HoldingsChannel.com reports.
+The firm owned 38,836 shares of the basic materials company’s stock after selling 24,347 shares during the period.
+Amalgamated Bank’s holdings in Huntsman were worth $953,000 at the end of the most recent reporting period.

-A number of other institutional investors have also modified their holdings of HUN.
-Invesco Ltd. raised its position in shares of Huntsman by 69.8% in the first quarter.
-Invesco Ltd. now owns 4,556,712 shares of the basic materials company’s stock valued at $170,921,000 after buying an additional 1,873,388 shares during the last quarter.
-AQR Capital Management LLC raised its position in shares of Huntsman by 280.2% in the second quarter.
-AQR Capital Management LLC now owns 1,738,365 shares of the basic materials company’s stock valued at $48,918,000 after buying an additional 1,281,161 shares during the last quarter.
-Miller Howard Investments Inc. NY purchased a new stake in Huntsman in the third quarter valued at approximately $27,585,000.
-Fuller & Thaler Asset Management Inc. grew its holdings in Huntsman by 6,167.6% in the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 784,954 shares of the basic materials company’s stock valued at $29,444,000 after purchasing an additional 772,430 shares during the period.
-Finally, Los Angeles Capital Management LLC grew its holdings in Huntsman by 3,122.9% in the second quarter.
-Los Angeles Capital Management LLC now owns 701,052 shares of the basic materials company’s stock valued at $19,875,000 after purchasing an additional 679,300 shares during the period.
-Institutional investors and hedge funds own 87.57% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Brown Brothers Harriman & Co. acquired a new position in shares of Huntsman during the 1st quarter worth $30,000.
+Byrne Asset Management LLC acquired a new stake in Huntsman in the 3rd quarter valued at about $26,000.
+CoreCap Advisors LLC acquired a new stake in Huntsman in the 2nd quarter valued at about $34,000.
+Wipfli Financial Advisors LLC acquired a new stake in Huntsman in the 3rd quarter valued at about $34,000.
+Finally, Advisors Asset Management Inc. acquired a new stake in Huntsman in the 3rd quarter valued at about $36,000.
+87.57% of the stock is owned by institutional investors and hedge funds.

 Huntsman Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 31st.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, March 31st.
 Investors of record on Wednesday, March 15th will be issued a $0.2375 dividend.
-This is a boost from Huntsman’s previous quarterly dividend of $0.21.
+This is a positive change from Huntsman’s previous quarterly dividend of $0.21.
 This represents a $0.95 annualized dividend and a yield of 3.29%.
-Huntsman’s dividend payout ratio is currently 15.83%.
+Huntsman’s dividend payout ratio (DPR) is presently 15.83%.

 Huntsman Corp. engages in the manufacturing of differentiated organic chemical products.
 It operates through the following segments: Polyurethanes, Performance Products, Advanced Materials, and Textile Effects.
 The Polyurethanes segment manufactures and markets polyurethane chemicals, including MDI products, PO, polyols, PG, TPU, aniline, and MTBE.